singularityware/singularityware.github.io/pages/docs/user-docs/action-mount.md

 $ singularity shell /tmp/Centos7-ompi.img
 ```

-Using the environment variable, you can bind directories even when you are running your container as an executable file with a runscript.
+Using the environment variable `$SINGULARITY_BINDPATH`, you can bind directories even when you are running your container as an executable file with a runscript.
 If you bind many directories into your Singularity containers and they don't change, you could even benefit by setting this variable in your `.bashrc` file.

 #### Binding with Overlay